Splynter-Security/Threat-Modeling-GitBook/foundations/motivation.md

 ## What

 Identifying dangers to operational infrastructure is far from a recent desire.
-Even before the field of cyber security and a company such as Solarwinds even existed it was necessary to chart dangers to physical systems to understand weaknesses to for example theft, war, or even nature natural disasters.
+Even before the field of cyber security and a company such as Solarwinds even existed it was necessary to chart dangers to physical systems to understand weaknesses to for example theft, war, or even natural disasters.
 This domain is known as threat modelling.
 In a broad sense, threat modelling is something all of us do every day to understand the dangers (or "threats") in our day-to-day life.
 As shown in the earlier example, today, this kind of process should also be done by companies to protect and gain a deeper understanding of their own cyber infrastructure.